shadowga/website/_docs/2/b-management.md

 ## Using CoreProtect
 CoreProtect is a heavy block management tool that provides detailed logs of all blocks placed and removed.
-This plugin allows you to make detailed, specific rollbacks and restorations while managing the integrity of our worlds.
 You can display an in-game list of the available options with three main commands:

  * `/coreprotect help` - The default and longest command, only admins can use it.
  * `/core help` - An alias of the default command, only admins can use it.
  * `/co help` - The shortest alias, only admins can use it.